PrefectHQ/prefect/docs/guides/moving-data.md

     ```
     </div>

-We should see a message in the CLI that several block types were registered.
+A confirmation message in the CLI shows that several block types were registered.
-If we check the UI, we should see the new block types listed.
+The UI shows the new block types listed.

 ## Create a storage bucket

 Create a storage bucket in the cloud provider account.
-Ensure the bucket is publicly accessible or create a user or service account with the appropriate permissions to fetch and write data to the bucket.
+Ensure the bucket is publicly accessible, or create a user or service account with the appropriate permissions to fetch and write data to the bucket.

 ## Create a credentials block